MaoxiaoHu/FOHEART_Unity3D_Plugin/help/whytpose.md

 REGISTRATION OF A UTILITY MODEL OR DESIGN.
 ### GENERAL NOTES
 FOHEART OFFERS THE INFORMATION AS A SERVICE TO ITS CUSTOMERS.
-THE INFORMATION PROVIDED IS BASED UPON CUSTOMERS’ REQUIREMENTS.
+THE INFORMATION PROVIDED IS BASED UPON CUSTOMERS�� REQUIREMENTS.
 FOHEART MAKES EVERY EFFORT TO ENSURE THE QUALITY OF THE INFORMATION IT MAKES AVAILABLE.
 FOHEART DOES NOT MAKE ANY WARRANTY AS TO THE INFORMATION CONTAINED